What Are Your Family Goals?

 Anger is common between family members.
 We spend a lot of time together and know just how to push each other’s buttons.

-So, if it’s an issue in your home, make it a goal to research and practice calm down techniques that help your kids get along.
-Mom and dad can practice them too!
+So, if it’s an issue in your home, make it a goal to research and practice calm down tools that help your kids get along.
+Mom and Dad can practice them too!

 37. Start and Maintain a Garden

-Next, grow your own food!
+Next, grow your food!
 Make a small (or large) garden this year and watch your plants flourish.
+As a bonus, you’ll eat healthier and save money in the summer!

 38. Teach Kids About Money & Finances

 Is it time to open a savings account?
 Or start an allowance system?
-If they are older, perhaps you can teach them about the stock market, the power of compound interest, and other more complicated (yet important!) concepts.
+If they are older, teach them about the stock market, the power of compound interest, and other more complicated (yet important!) concepts.

 39. Simplify the Gift Giving